 - How to decarb scissor hash

 Decarbing the marijuana flower or concentrate is a necessary step when making cannabis edibles.
-It occurs when you gently heating the weed which transforms THCA into THC, which is the main psychoactive cannabanoid that produces the green dragon’s high.
+Decarboxylation transforms THCA into THC, which produces the green dragon’s high.
 NEVER SKIP THE DECARB STEP!
-Your cannabis tincture won’t be as potent if you do.
+Your cannabis tincture won’t be psychoactive if you do.

-How to Make Master Wu’s green dragon recipe
+How to Make Master Wu’s green dragon tincture recipe

 - Grind: Grind up 4 grams of high-quality marijuana buds (flower) into a fine powder.